pat-s/2019-feature-selection/README.md

   - Predict defoliation to all available plots (24) and the whole Basque Country (at 200 m resolution)

+The following directories belong to this project

+  - `analysis/01-download.R`
+  - `analysis/02-hyperspectral-processing.R`
+  - `analysis/04-data-processing.R`
+  - `analysis/05-modeling/`

+## Other Content

+In addition, it contains the workflow for a sub-project: Predicting defoliation to the Basque Country (for the years 2017 and 2018) using Sentinel-2 data.

+The following “targets” are important for this sub-project:

+  - `defoliation_raster` (in `analysis/03-sentinel-processing`)

 # How to use